Sri Muktsar Sahib: Religion

+The table below shows the population of different religious groups in Sri Muktsar Sahib city, as of 2011 census.

 Culture

 The contemporary lifestyle of the city is still strongly grounded in the traditional Punjabi culture, though the residents have customized the modernization, retaining the elements of their original culture.
 People often tend to be conservative in thoughts, opinions and clothes as compared to bigger cities.
 Since Sri Muktsar Sahib lacks any major industry interaction or activity, it is largely not impacted by the modern cosmopolitan culture.
 The city has a share of troubles as small towns are low on priority list of everyone.
 However, the traditional Punjabi culture in Sri Muktsar Sahib is rich, emphasizing family values and respect for elders.
 Regional as well as national festivals – Lohri, Holi, Gurpurbs and Diwali – are celebrated with great fervor.
 Weddings in the city are an elaborate, expensive arrangement, with the rituals extending for days, accompanied with songs, music, dance, traditional dresses and food.
 Traditional dance forms include bhangra and giddha.
 Sri Muktsar Sahib is well renowned for Muktsari kurta pajama and Muktsari jutti.